Author photo by Jonathan Mills

 Matthew Hedley Stoppard was born in Derbyshire in 1985.

-brief career as a postman, he now works as a journalist, and
+After a brief career as a journalist, he now works at Headingley

-lives in Leeds with his wife and son.
+Library, and lives in Leeds with his wife and two sons.

 published by Valley Press on the 15th May 2013, and was